-$$n{received} = n{necessary_for_decoding} + \epsilon \tag{2}$$

-$(n{received} \text{ should be a little bit greater since some tolerance is required }^3)$.
+$$n{received} = n{necessary \ for \ decoding} + \epsilon \tag{2}$$ where ε is a small integer ($n{received}$ must be a little bit greater than $n{necessary_for_decoding}$ since some tolerance is required).
 By doing so, the number of packets received will be very close to the number of packets that are actually needed by a given receiver to successfully decode the object.
 This is achieved by reducing n{sent} (Equation 1), that is to say by stopping transmissions after n{sent} packets, without changing the scheduling.
-The last $n - n{sent}$ packets will never been sent.
+So the last $n-n{sent}$ packets will never been sent.

-Note that selecting a smaller FEC expansion ratio to reduce the number of packets sent in front of a certain loss model, is not always feasible, especially when there are only a small number of predefined ratios possible (e.g. because the FEC codec has been optimized for some FEC expansion ratios).
-For instance, if only 1.5 and 2.5 ratios are possible, with RSE and Tx_model_5, a FEC expansion ratio of 2.5 is needed when p = 40%.
+Note that selecting a smaller FEC expansion ratio to reduce the number of packets sent in front of a certain loss model, is not always feasible, especially when there are only a small number of predefined ratios possible (e.g. because the codec has been optimized for some FEC expansion ratios).
+For instance, if only 1.5 and 2.5 ratios are possible, with RSE and Tx_model_5 , a FEC expansion ratio of 2.5 is needed when p=40%.
 With 1.5, decoding would fail.

 Besides we omit an essential performance metric: encoding and decoding speed.
-From this point of view, LDGM codes are an order of magnitude faster than RSE codes, as shown in our previous work [16].
+From this point of view, LDGM codes are an order of magnitude faster than RSE codes, as shown in our previous work [15].
 This can be an essential criteria of choice when broadcasting big objects, for which the encoding and decoding times may be non negligible.